Agentic Trader Docs

 • The Python runtime remains the source of truth.

-• webgui/ still shells out to the Python CLI instead of replacing it.
+• webgui/ delegates to existing runtime contracts instead of replacing them.

-• docs/ is a developer-facing shell, not a second product runtime.
+• docs/ explains product behavior and contributor boundaries; it is not a runtime.

 • Paper trading remains the default execution posture.